-- I. When performing radiofrequency joint denervations/ablations, it may be necessary to perform the procedure at the same level(s) bilaterally; however, no more than three levels should be performed during the same session/procedure. - II.
-When performing a repeat radiofrequency joint denervation/ablation at the same spinal level(s) as a prior successful denervation/ablation procedure, further diagnostic facet joint injections/medial branch blocks at that spinal level(s) are not medically necessary.
+IV.
+When performing a repeat radiofrequency joint denervation/ablation at the same spinal level(s) as a prior successful denervation/ablation procedure, further diagnostic facet joint injections/medial branch blocks at that spinal level(s) are not required.

 DESCRIPTION

 The facet joints (zygapophyseal joints) are located at the posterior aspect of the spine and are designed to provide stability and control motion between the vertebrae.
 These small joints are prone to injury, deterioration, and inflammation.
 There are a number of proposed causes of facet joint syndrome.
 The facet joints may be irritated from trauma, repetitive movements, or arthritic changes.
 It is very common to develop degenerative changes in facet joints after trauma to the spine, as a result of an injury to the intervertebral disc, or secondary to degenerative disc disease.
 If the intervertebral disc is damaged, and the cushioning effect of the disc is lost, the facet joint at that level will undergo more stress, which may result in degeneration of the facet joint.
 Diagnosis of facet joint pain is confirmed by response (pain alleviation) to nerve blocks, with a least a 50% improvement after the required two positive blocks.